 To help focus your writing, it’s helpful to clearly identify your audience.
 A good way to do this is to develop a reader profile.

 The style with which you write should be based on who your readers are.
 Writing for an academic reader can allow a much higher level of word usage than if you were writing a column for a newspaper.
-Most articles in newspapers are written at a 6th grade reading level.
+Most newspapers articles are written at a 6th grade reading level.
 And if you consider the internet, depending upon the website, the level could even be lower.

 Jot down such items as your imaginary reader’s